SAP-samples/teched2023-DT163/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+No specific pre -requirements to follow the exercises in this repository

 ## Exercises